tock/tock/doc/reference/trd-hil-design.md

 allow multiple clients to share a single resource, such as with the virtual timer capsule.

-This variety of use cases place a complex set of requirements on how a HIL must behave.
+This variety of use cases places a complex set of requirements on how a HIL must behave.
 For example, Tock expects that every HIL is
 virtualizable: it is possible to take one instance of the trait and allow multiple clients to use it simultaneously, such that each one